Training

 Strategies to Maintain Strength

 Time carbohydrates around training.
 Even in a deficit, concentrating carbohydrate intake in the meals before and after training maximises glycogen availability when you need it most.
-This can meaningfully reduce the performance drop during sessions.
+Helms 2014 recommends this for natural bodybuilders specifically because glycogen is the bottleneck on training performance during restriction.

 Schedule deload weeks appropriately.
-A planned deload week (reduced volume, maintained or slightly reduced intensity) every 6–8 weeks allows accumulated fatigue to dissipate and often results in a strength rebound in the following week.
+A planned deload week every 6–8 weeks allows accumulated fatigue to dissipate and often results in a strength rebound in the following week.
+Coleman et al. (2024) catalogued the evidence and practitioner consensus on deload frequency.

 Warning

 If you're losing 10%+ of your working weights consistently over several weeks, your deficit is likely too aggressive, your protein too low, or you're not sleeping adequately.
-Address the root cause rather than trying to train through it — you'll lose more muscle grinding through an unsustainable state.
+Address the root cause rather than trying to train through it — Nedeltcheva et al. (2010) showed that insufficient sleep alone tripled muscle loss on the same deficit.
+Trexler 2014 is equally clear: aggressive deficits trigger metabolic adaptations that make further progress harder, not easier.

 Post-Cut Strength Rebound